2023 Most Popular Public Health Bachelor's Degree Schools in the Southeast Region

 While working on their Bachelor's Degree, public health majors at UNC Greensboro accumulate an average of around $27,826 in student debt.

-Appalachian State University did quite well in this year’s ranking of the most popular places for public health students to get a bachelor’s degree.
-It came in at #16 on the list.
-Located in the distant town of Boone, Appalachian State is a public school with a fairly large student population.
+Appalachian State University landed the #16 spot in the 2023 rankings for the most popular bachelor’s degree public health programs.
+Located in the distant town of Boone, Appalachian State is a public school with a very large student population.

 Of the 75 students majoring in public health at Appalachian State, 20% are male and 80% are female.